-This program is open to graduates from any field who have demonstrated the capability to undertake graduate study.
+The program is open to graduates from any field who have demonstrated the capability to undertake graduate study.
+Graduate students must meet all admission requirements of the AUM Graduate School pertaining to the master's degree.
 Evidence considered includes undergraduate degree transcripts and scores on the Graduate Record Examinations or the Miller Analogies Test.